pblischak/fluidigm2purc/README.md

 cd fluidigm2purc
 make
 sudo make install

+# If you want to compile pear
+make pear
 ```

 The Makefile will clone all of the dependencies from GitHub and will compile